 Player 1 (red) shuffles the deck of cards and deals them out face-up to form a 4x4 grid.
 Each player places their pawns on their own starting joker card.
 Red begins on the red joker, and blue begins on the black joker.

-The joker is wild, and it allows you to move 1, 2, 3, or 4 spaces.
-It is the only card that allows you to choose how far you move.
 After you complete your move, flip your starting card face down.
 That card has collapsed , and it can no longer be passed through or landed on.

 From your second turn on, you must move a number of spaces equal to your starting card’s number.
 If your starting card is a 2, you must move two spaces.
 If it is a 4, you must move four spaces and so on.